La-nariz-de-monet/Modeling/README.md

  ### Time
  ![Time to sum two binary numbers](imagenes/time.png)
  > As we can see, in the case of time.
 We have a considerable change in 7-digit and 10-digit chains.
+ This happens by the instructions used by the machine when doing sums of that length.
  Maybe is not relevant because just we get +-8 microsegs.
 But maybe is really relevant with length chains like 100-digits or more.

  ### Steps
  ![Steps to sum two binary numbers](imagenes/Steps.png)
  > In the case of steps, we can see that is proportional to the length chains.
 If we have chains with more